ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a pancreas NET. Use the menu to see other pages.

-These hormonal therapy drugs are primarily used for people with a low-grade or intermediate-grade pancreas NET.
+These hormonal therapy drugs are mainly used for people with a low-grade or intermediate-grade pancreas NET.

 Targeted therapy is a treatment that targets the tumor’s specific genes, proteins, or the tissue environment that contributes to a tumor's growth and survival.
-This type of treatment blocks the growth and spread of tumor cells while limiting damage to healthy cells.
+This type of treatment blocks the growth and spread of tumor cells and limits damage to healthy cells.

 There are 2 targeted treatments approved by the U.S. Food and Drug Administration (FDA) for locally advanced or metastatic pancreas NETs.
 These treatments have been shown to significantly slow the growth of pancreas NETs.
 Both drugs are taken by mouth each day.
 A specific gene mutation does not have to be present in the tumor cells to receive these treatments.

 Everolimus (Afinitor).
 This drug targets a protein called mTOR that is important for cell growth and survival.
-Common side effects associated with everolimus include mouth sores, fatigue, diarrhea, and rash.
+Common side effects include mouth sores, fatigue, diarrhea, and rash.

 Sunitinib (Sutent).
 This drug targets a protein called VEGF.
 VEGF is important in angiogenesis, which is the process of making new blood vessels.
 Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies like sunitinib is to “starve” the tumor.
-Common side effects associated with this drug include diarrhea, nausea, vomiting, fatigue, and high blood pressure.
+Common side effects include diarrhea, nausea, vomiting, fatigue, and high blood pressure.

 Other targeted therapies for pancreas NETs are being researched in clinical trials.
 They include drugs that interfere with new blood vessel formation or with specific survival pathways of cancer cells.